CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_04.md

 ## Portal-driven

 Let's try a similar thing through the Azure Portal.
 This time, we'll use the `Pima Indians Diabetes` dataset: The Pima Indians Diabetes Dataset involves predicting the onset of diabetes within 5 years in Pima Indians given medical details.
 Since the Boston Dataset was a `regression` task, this here is a `classification` problem.
+Before getting started, have a look at the data set: [`pima-indians-diabetes.csv`](../data/pima-indians-diabetes.csv).

+**Note:**
-(You can find more datasets for trying out AutoML on [this website](https://machinelearningmastery.com/standard-machine-learning-datasets/) - the `Wine Quality Dataset` also works well.)
+You can find more datasets for trying out AutoML on [this website](https://machinelearningmastery.com/standard-machine-learning-datasets/) - the `Wine Quality Dataset` also makes for a nice demo.

 In your Machine Learning workspace, navigate to the `Automated machine learning` section and select `+ Create experiment`.
 You'll see that our last AutoML experiment with the Boston dataset also shows up here (have a look at it).